ComradDoge/DogeEU4/README.md

 - Moved Construction Steward into it's own button.
 - Tweaked Blood Tax and Regional Councils reforms.
 - Removed Civil Conscription privilege to reduce bloat.
-- Land and Discipline policies are back to older value setup.
 - Removed Church Council as it was a duplicate of other sources.
 - Expand Infrastructure dev_cost -15%>-10%, flat governing_cost 15>10.
 - Removed most Rhenish decisions and reworked Blast Furnace interaction.
 - Mughals upon formation can decide to stay Muslim tech/units or go Indian.
+- Land and Discipline policies are back to older value setup with a unified cap.
 - Region removal applies a modifier that prevents from colonizing or siberian-frontier'ing the provinces.
 - Conqueror System: Normal Conqueror option has a limit of 10>15 that can be present.
 Mythical option now has 16>30 max (Great or Mythical).